adfinis/ansible-guide/doc/roles.rst

 ========

 Handlers are used to check configurations and restart services.
-Don't restart a service with a task, as its run every time the role is running.
+Don't restart a service with a task, as it's run every time the role is running.
 The advantage of handlers is, that they must be notified by a task or even multiple tasks, and they run only once per playbook.
 Use handlers instead of a check when a previous task has changed.